-26.8.
-If the Company has complex and diverse operations and business structure, the Chief Risk Officer (CRO) position may be established with competence at the Conglomerate level or if it is the case of integrated companies in situations of control and/or business group.
-While there is no a risk manager position, risk management is consolidated from the Strategy Vice-Presidency with scope for the entire corporate group.
+1 26.8.
+If the Company has complex and YE diverse operations and business structure, the Chief Risk Officer (CRO) position may be established with competence at the Conglomerate level or if it is the case of integrated companies in situations of control and/or business group.
+S Risk management is consolidated from the Strategy Vice-Presidency of ISA matrix, with scope for the entire corporate group.

 27.1.
-The Board of Directors is responsible for ensuring the existence of an adequate system of internal control, adapted to the Company and its complexity, and consistent with the risk management in place.
-In accordance with the Corporate Bylaws of the Board of Directors, its function is to approve, implement and follow-up internal control systems.
+The Board of Directors is YE responsible for ensuring the existence of an adequate system of internal control, adapted to the Company and its complexity, and consistent with the risk management in place.
+S In accordance with the Corporate Bylaws of the Board of Directors, its function is to approve, implement and follow-up internal control systems.
 The Audit Committee and the Board and Governance Committee are responsible for the evaluation of the internal control system and the risk management monitoring, respectively.
-27.2.
-The Board of Directors is responsible for monitoring the efficiency and adequacy of the internal control system, which may be delegated to the Audit Committee, without this Board losing its supervision responsibility.
-In accordance with the Corporate Bylaws, the Board of Directors is responsible for approving, implementing and following-up internal control systems.
+27.2 The Decard of Directory .
+In accordance with the Compared Del 1 27.2.
+The Board of Directors is YE responsible for monitoring the efficiency and adequacy of the internal control system, which may be delegated to the Audit Committee, without this Board losing its supervision responsibility.
+S In accordance with the Corporate Bylaws, the Board of Directors is responsible for approving, implementing and following-up internal control systems.
 The Board of Directors delegated to the Corporate Audit Committee the monitoring of the management and system effectiveness of internal control of the corporate group.
 27.3.
-The Company applies and requires the principle of self-control, understood as the "ability of the people involved in the different processes of considering control as an inherent part of their responsibilities, action areas and decision-making."
-Within the control policy, it is established that ISA promotes the individual commitment of our workers with self-control as a key element for the effectiveness of the control system.
+The Company applies and requires YE the principle of self-control, understood as the "ability of the people involved in the different processes of considering control as an inherent part of their responsibilities, action areas and decision-making."
+S Within the control policy, it is established that ISA promotes the individual commitment of our workers with self-control as a key element for the effectiveness of the control system.
 Additionally, the Ethics Code in its compliance and industriousness attributes urges all its collaborators to comply with responsibilities assigned under the parameters defined by the Organization for the achievement of mission objectives.